PV-Lab/Benchmarking/README.md

 Abstract:
 In the field of machine learning (ML) for materials optimization, active learning algorithms, such as Bayesian Optimization (BO), have been leveraged for guiding autonomous and high-throughput experimentation systems.
 However, very few studies have evaluated the efficiency of BO as a general optimization algorithm across a broad range of experimental materials science domains.
 In this work, we evaluate the performance of BO algorithms with a collection of surrogate model and acquisition function pairs across five diverse experimental materials systems, namely carbon nanotube polymer blends, silver nanoparticles, lead-halide perovskites, as well as additively manufactured polymer structures and shapes.
-By defining acceleration and enhancement performance metrics for general materials optimization objectives, we find that for surrogate model selection, a Gaussian Process (GP) equipped with anisotropic kernels such as automatic relevance detection (ARD) and Random Forests (RF) have comparable performance and both outclass a GP without ARD.
-We discuss the implicit distributional assumptions of RF and GP, and the benefits of using GP with anisotropic kernels in detail.
-We provide practical insights for experimentalists on surrogate model selection of BO during materials optimization campaigns.
+By defining acceleration and enhancement metrics for general materials optimization objectives, we find that Gaussian Process (GP) with anisotropic kernels (automatic relevance detection, ARD) and Random Forests (RF) have comparable performance in BO as surrogate models, and both outperform the commonly used GP with isotropic kernels.
+While GP with anisotropic kernel has shown to be more robust as a surrogate model across most design spaces, RF is a close alternative and warrants more consideration because of it being free of distribution assumptions, having lower time complexities, and requiring less effort in initial hyperparameter selection.
+We also raise awareness about the benefits of using GP with anisotropic kernels over GP with isotropic kernels in future materials optimization campaigns.

 GitHub Repo: https://github.com/PV-Lab/Benchmarking